Man who propped feet on Pelosi desk guilty in Jan. 6 case

 More than 940 people have been charged with federal crimes related to the Jan.6 attack.
 Nearly 500 of them have pleaded guilty.
 Barnett is one of several dozen Capitol riot defendants whose case has gone to trial.

-A grand jury indicted Barnett on eight charges, including felony counts of civil disorder and obstruction of an official proceeding.
-He also faces a charge of entering and remaining in restricted building or grounds with a deadly or dangerous weapon — a stun gun with spikes concealed within a collapsible walking stick.

-Barnett, 62, is a retired firefighter from Gravette, Arkansas.
+Barnett is a retired firefighter from Gravette, Arkansas.
 He said he regrets coming to Washington for the “Stop the Steal” rally where then-President Donald Trump addressed a crowd of supporters.

 “Two years of lost life.
 Misery for my family,” he said.